 Students who wish to go for examinations will be subject to the ABRSM syllabus.
 It is not necessary to take exams yearly nor under every grade.
 Students may discuss with their respective teachers on planning for exams.

 Our teachers are mostly graduates with a degree or a diploma in music.
 Moreover, all our teachers have undergone a stringent audition and interview for their performing abilities, teaching skills and interactive personality.

 Yes.
 Many of our students study 2 instruments concurrently.
 However, the number of instruments a student should learn should depend on his interests, schedule, available practice times and parental support.

-You would have to give the school 4 weeks advanced written notice.
-You may send in an email or fill up a termination form available at the school’s front counter.
+A 4-weeks advanced written notice is required.
+You may send in an email or fill-up a termination form available at the school’s front counter.

-In the event of absence from lessons, you are advised to terminate your course by giving 4 weeks written notice to the school.
-If not, you will be required to pay for all current or outstanding fees.
+In the event of long absence from lessons, you are advised to terminate your course with a 4 weeks advanced written notice served to the school.
+An administration fee of $22 is applicable when you re-enroll.
+Otherwise, you will be required to pay all current or outstanding fees.